 While the NBC has been recognized nationally for its vast environmental achievements to improve the condition of Narragansett Bay and its contributing waterways, it still must address another significant source of water degradation, the combined sewer overflows (CSOs) in Providence, Pawtucket and Central Falls.

 At the turn of the century, most urban areas across the nation built sewer systems to carry rain water and sewage in the same pipe.
 This is called a combined sewer.
 During dry weather conditions, the sewer system works fine.
 But, during heavy rain storms, these combined flows frequently exceed the capacity of the sewer system and overflow into local rivers and Narragansett Bay.
-This is a combined sewer overflow.
+This is a combined sewer overflow or CSO.